hpburon/Workshop/project3.md

 ![](west_roads_health5.png)

 On this plot, you will see Westmoreland's urban areas, roads, and health sites.
-As before, the urban areas are represented in light blue.
+As before, the urban areas are represented by the slightly darker tan color.
 There are several types of roads - main roads are dark green, secondary roads are green, and tertiary roads are light green.
 And finally, health sites are represented by the blue crosses.

 ![](West_roads_health_points5.png)